c-f-h/pyiga/README.rst

 MKL PARDISO sparse direct solver instead of the internal scipy solver (typically SuperLU).

-In order to run the Jupyterhub notebooks, you might also want to install **jupyterlab**, **matplotlib**, and **sympy**.
+In order to run the included Jupyter notebooks, you might also want to install **jupyterlab**, **matplotlib**, and **sympy**.